Understanding How Much a Pool Will Raise Your Electric Bill

 Pump makers are becoming more energy conscious, even though keeping them clean may be a demanding and costly process.

-The standard monthly expense added to your electricity will be roughly $30 to $50 if this 2-speed dual-purpose system is used at high speed at all times.
+The standard monthly expense added to your electricity will be roughly $30 to $50 if this 2-speed dual-purpose system is always used at high speed.

 Pump with a Single Speed